CartoDB/documentation/app/content/deck-gl/reference.md

 ### fetchMap

+{{% bannerNote type="warning" title="Only available in v8.7 alpha"%}}
+This function is only available in deck.gl v8.7 alpha.
+{{%/ bannerNote %}}

 `fetchMap` is an API that instantiates layers configured in CARTO Builder for use with deck.gl.
+You just need to add your data sources in Builder, style your layers and share your map.
+Then you need to copy the map ID and use it to retrieve the map configuration from the platform.
 It is available starting with CARTO Maps API version v3.

 <div align="center">
   <div>